pism/pism/doc/sphinx/manual/modeling-choices/dynamics/age.rst

 .. note::

-   It is not recommended to append diagnostics to the same file (:config:`output.extra.append`) when re-starting a simulation.
+   It is not recommended to append diagnostics to the same file (:config:`output.diagnostics.spatial.append`) when re-starting a simulation.
 A restarted simulation may not be able to write :var:`isochrone_depth` and :var:`isochronal_layer_thickness` to the same file because of a difference in the number of deposition times handled by the model in the two runs involved.

 .. rubric:: Parameters